tOverney/project_report/sliderust-master/slides.md

 # Blocks, warps, scheduling

-* The block size is the number of threads that will run a kernel
+* A block of threads runs on a dedicated SM.
 * A warp consists of 32 threads
 * Each scheduling cycle, a half of two different warps are scheduled